 For your information, lemonwood pegs soak up water as well as leather does.

-So if you wear cowboy boots in the rain, snow, or you have sweaty feet, the cowboy boots will either shrink or stretch simultaneously, which helps the boots’ shape remain the same.
+So if you wear cowboy boots in the rain, or snow, or you have sweaty feet, the cowboy boots will either shrink or stretch simultaneously, which helps the boots’ shape remain the same.

 Otherwise, when it comes to the metal nails, they gradually emerge from the sole over time.